 The Board of Directors has memberships from LSMM Directors, Shareholders, non-executive directors, nominated professionals and the Dean/CEO

 7.3 Board of Directors Responsibilities are as follows:

 I. To make a contribution to and approve the mission, vision and strategic direction of LSMM subject to consultation with Executive Committee.

 II.
-To delegate authority to the Principal, as chief executive, for the academic, corporate, financial and personnel management of LSMM.
+To delegate authority to the Dean/CEO as chief executive, for the academic, corporate, financial and personnel management of LSMM.

 III.
 To ensure the establishment and monitoring of systems of control and accountability, including financial and operational controls and risk assessment. ’s internal control framework must have regard to: